Global rates of convergence for nonconvex optimization on manifolds: Riemannian trust-region methods

+In particular, if $x$ is a critical point or if $a = 0$, the Hessians agree: $\Hess f(x) = \nabla^2 \hat f_x(0_x)$. \end{lemma} The particular cases appear as~\citep[Prop.\,5.5.5, 5.5.6]{AMS08}.
+This result highlights the crucial role of retractions with zero acceleration, known as \emph{second-order retractions} and defined in~\citep[Prop.\,5.5.5]{AMS08}; we are not aware of earlier references to this notion. \begin{definition} A retraction is a \emph{second-order retraction} if it has zero acceleration, as defined in Lemma~\ref{lem:scndretr}.
+Then, retracted curves locally agree with geodesics up to second order. \end{definition} \begin{proposition} Let $x_k\in\calM$ be the iterate returned by Algorithm~\ref{algo:RTRscnd} under the assumptions of Theorem~\ref{thm:rtr-scnd-main}.
+It satisfies $\|\grad f(x_k)\| \leq \varepsilon_g$ and $H_k \succeq -\varepsilon_H \Id$.
+Assume $H_k$ is related to the Hessian of the pullback as $\left\|\nabla^2 \hat f_k(0_{x_k}) - H_k\right\| \leq \delta_k$.
+Further assume the retraction has acceleration at $x_k$ bounded by $a_k$, as defined in Lemma~\ref{lem:scndretr}.
+Then,

-This recommendation is made practical by noting that retractions for submanifolds obtained as (certain types of) projections---arguably one of the most natural classes of retractions for submanifolds---are second order~\citep[Thm.\,22]{absil2012retractions}.
+In particular, if the retraction is second-order and $H_k = \nabla^2 \hat f_k(0_{x_k})$, then $\Hess f(x_k) \succeq -\varepsilon_H\Id$. \end{proposition} We note that second-order retractions are frequently available in applications.
+Indeed, retractions for submanifolds obtained as (certain types of) projections---arguably one of the most natural classes of retractions for submanifolds---are second order~\citep[Thm.\,22]{absil2012retractions}.
 For example, the sphere retraction $\Retr_x(\eta) = (x+\eta)/\|x+\eta\|$ is second order.
-This also ensures~\aref{assu:rtr-Hk-second} holds with $c_1 = 0$.
+Such retractions for low-rank matrices are also known~\citep{absil2015lowrankretractions}.